Horse Boarding at Earlham

 Our vet, Dr. Lance Alexander, operates out of his clinic, East River Equine, only 20 minutes away from our barn.
 The horse care manager schedules regular appointments at the beginning of the year for fall vaccines and teeth checks, and at the end of the year for spring vaccines, Coggins and health certificates.
 Those appointments will be announced ahead of time and you will have the opportunity to let the horse care manager know what your horse needs.
 All horses are required to have standard fall vaccines.
 (See health policy.)
 If you would prefer to have your vaccines done before arriving, please consult with the horse care manager.

 The horse care manager serves as a liaison between boarders and Dr. Alexander to schedule appointments as necessary throughout the year.
 Unless there is an immediate emergency and the horse care manager cannot be reached, you are asked to contact the horse care manager before calling Dr. Alexander.

 So long as you wear a helmet and do not jeopardize the safety of others, there are no riding restrictions for boarders.
-You are welcome to use either arena, including the jumps, and the trails.
-You are expected to be courteous and thoughtful when sharing the ring with other riders and must ask the instructor before riding in the arena with a lesson.
+You are welcome to use the arenas, including the jumps, and the trails.
+You are expected to be courteous and thoughtful when sharing the ring with other riders and must ask the instructor before riding in the arena when a lesson, class meeting or clinic is taking place.
 If you would like to take lessons from an outside instructor, please review the outside professionals policy and consult with barn staff.

 More information and resources